 But not everyone experiences serendipity.

-For most of us, we want to find a business idea because our situation asks for it.
+For most of us, we want to find a business idea because our situation calls for it.

 However, it’s easier said than done.
-That’s why I’ve scoured magazines, books, and the Internet to compile a list of profitable business ideas in the Philippines that only require a small capital.
+That’s why we’ve scoured magazines, books, and the internet to compile a list of profitable business ideas in the Philippines that only require a small capital.